Charities We Support

 The Leprosy Mission (TLM) is an international Christian organisation which helps people affected by leprosy.
 Founded in 1874, The Leprosy Mission is the oldest and largest leprosy-focused organisation in the world today.

 Leprosy affects people’s lives in many different ways, so we care for their physical, social, spiritual and psychological needs.
 In our projects we concentrate on healthcare, community-based rehabilitation, prevention of disability, advocacy, capacity building, education, stigma reduction and occasionally on disaster response and preparedness.
-Leprosy is not understood by most communities and as a result people are fearful of it, which means those affected by leprosy are often stigmatised.

 We want to see a leprosy-free world.
 Our vision is for ‘leprosy defeated, lives transformed’.
 This is why our main focus is on leprosy, however, our work often includes other people with disabilities, other neglected tropical diseases, other marginalised people in society, and those living in extreme poverty.